-Installation and test
+Installation and test¶

 Tomocupy works in NVidia GPUs of compute capability 6.0 and higher.
 To run tomocupy the system should have an nvidia driver installed.
 Cuda Toolkit is not necessary.
-Run nvidia-smi to check whether the driver is installed.
-For check compute capability of the GPU, see this document.

-1. Add conda-forge to anaconda channels
+For regular Anaconda, add conda-forge to anaconda channels

 (base)$ conda config --add channels conda-forge